Exabyte-io/documentation/docs/materials/bank.md

 # Materials Bank

-We collect unique copies of all materials in a standard primitive representation [[1](#links)] in a central "Bank" collection.
-The general features of such Bank repositories are discussed in the following [general introductory page](/entities-general/bank.md).
-Advanced search functionality specific to the Materials Bank are further described [here](../entities-general/actions/advanced-search.md).
+We collect unique copies of all materials under their standard primitive representation [[1](#links)] in a central "Bank" collection.
+The general features of such repositories are discussed in the following [introductory page](/entities-general/bank.md).

+Advanced search functionality specific to Materials and available also in the Bank are described [here](actions/advanced-search.md).

 # Mapping Function

-In the special case of materials, the [Bank Mapping Function](/entities-general/bank.md#bank-mapping-function) consists in first calculating the Niggli standard primitive representation of every candidate crystal structure originating from the Account-owned collections.
+In the case of materials, the [Mapping Function](/entities-general/bank.md#bank-mapping-function) consists in first calculating the standard primitive representation of the candidate crystal structure originating from an Account-owned collection.

-From this Niggli representation, the corresponding ["hash" string](/entities-general/bank.md#hash-strings) is then calculated, and compared against those of existing Bank entries.
-From this point onwards, two alternative scenarios can emerge:
+Starting from this representation, the corresponding ["hash" string](/entities-general/bank.md#hash-strings) is then calculated.
+It is then compared against those of existing Bank entries.
+From this point onwards, the following two alternative scenarios can emerge.

-## Positive Match of Hash Strings
+## Positive Match

-If a positive match of hash strings is encountered between the Account-owned candidate structure and an existing entry within the Materials Bank, then no new Bank entry is created.
-Rather, the Account-owned material is linked to the existing Bank entry with the same hash.
+If a positive match of hash strings is encountered between the candidate structure and an existing Bank entry, then no new entry is created within the Bank collection.
+Rather, the Account-owned material is linked to the existing entry with the same hash.

-## No Match of Hash Strings
+## No Match

-If no match is found, then a new Bank entry is created, under the same Niggli primitive representation as that of the candidate material.
-Future materials originating from all Accounts on the platform that share the same Niggli representation, and therefore the same hash, will then point to this new  Bank entry.
+If no match is found, then a new Bank entry is created, under the primitive representation of the candidate material.
+Future materials sharing the same representation, and therefore the same hash, will then point to this new Bank entry.

 # Links